-Veracity.
+- Veracity.
 Provisions in the Evidence Act 2006 as to disclosure of bad character in relation to a defendant's veracity have not caused significant trouble to date.
 There are not obvious advantages presented by overseas approaches.
-There are four technical questions which may warrant eventual attention.
+There are four technical questions which may warrant eventual attention. - Propensity.

-Propensity.
 This is the area, particularly in relation to the non-disclosure of previous convictions, which has caused public unease.
-The 2006 Act allows evidence of previous convictions, but only subject to the controls imposed as previously in respect of other propensity evidence (particularly by section 43) designed to prevent unfair trials.
-There is room for different interpretations, but it appears section 43 is intended to restate the traditional "similar facts" rule.
-In that light, previous convictions and other misconduct still will not be admissible if such show no more then mere or general propensity, without some additional probative effect.
-The English legislation requires a degree of similarity, but allows in a wider range of conduct, subject to exclusion where the trial would become unfair.
+The 2006 Act allows evidence of previous convictions, but only subject to the controls imposed in respect of other propensity evidence (particularly by section 43) designed to prevent unfair trials.
+The English legislation also allows evidence of previous convictions, subject to exclusion where the trial would become unfair.
 There will be little difference in respect of the exclusion of seriously prejudicial previous misconduct.
 The English legislation is unduly complex.
 Other overseas jurisdictions are not useful.
 The underlying policy should remain the preservation of fair trial.